ChuckBV/La_tracker/README.md

 Change name, add information for individual, save elsewhre, Save Sheet1 as a PDF (Sheet1 dispays numerals referenced from Sheet2), save Sheet1 as a PDF, and provide to PSA for upload into ARIS

-## In Data and Results

-"./Data/Hoursin.csv" is obtained from the second tab in the "La_hr_namelf_y17_pp10.xlsx" spreadsheet using "save as csv"

-"./Results/Hoursout.csv" is opened in Excel for copy-and-paste into "La Appt Tracker.xlsx"

-## Ratings.R

-Explores scenarios and outcomes for ratings of individual elements in the annual performance review